 If you or your spouse has been the victim of identity theft, the IRS will issue you an Identity Protection PIN that must also be entered in this section of the return.
-(This PIN must also be provided to your paid tax preparer in order for the return to be electronically filed.)
+This PIN is issued to you each year.
+(The PIN must also be provided to your paid tax preparer in order for the return to be electronically filed.)